AnandChowdhary/rhythmsaga-api/README.md

 RhythmSaga API
 ==============

-I'm working on a free music downloading app called [RhythmSaga](http://rhythmsa.ga), which is basically like iTunes.
-But free.
-With top charts, artist information, searching by track, label, producer, or album, and beautiful album art.

 The RhythmSaga API is a free API which uses multiple sources like last.fm, Spotify, the iTunes API, and a plain simple web search to find the best-quality information for music tracks and artists.

 Album Art